the-jake-z/easy-auth-js/README.md

 contributing or improvements, please open an issue or pull request on Github.

 # TODO List:

-- Sample library w/ IaC
+- README Tutorial